Karol G: 2019–2021: Ocean and KG0516

-2019–2021: KG0516

-Karol G released "Tusa", the first single from her album KG0516, on 7 November 2019.
-Tusa, a reggaeton song featuring Nicki Minaj, became a commercial success, eventually being nominated for Record of the Year and Song of the Year at the 21st Annual Latin Grammy Awards.

 In April 2020, Karol G released the single and video for "Follow" with Anuel AA, recording its entirety while in quarantine in Miami due to the COVID-19 pandemic.
 She also collaborated with the Jonas Brothers on the "flirtatious" song "X" which first appeared in the end credits of the group's documentary film Happiness Continues.
 Karol G and the Jonas Brothers filmed the song's accompanying music video on their iPhones, using the combined footage as a "clever way to get around the obvious challenge of trying to film a music video during the COVID-19 crisis".
 In October, "Bichota" was released as the album's official lead single, becoming viral online.

 On 17 March 2021, Karol G announced the release of her upcoming album as well as its release date and cover art through a half-minute video.
 The tracklist was announced on 22 March, and on 26 March, KG0516 was released.
+Karol G released "Sejodioto" on 21 September 2021.
 In October 2021, Karol G teamed up with Smirnoff for their "Sabor for the People" campaign.
-As part of the deal, her Bichota Tour is presented by Smirnoff.
-On 14 February 2022, Karol G and Crocs announced a partnership by unveiling two different shoe silhouettes.
+As part of the deal, her Bichota Tour was presented by Smirnoff.